Oregon Sports Betting – Bet On Sports Legally In OR

 What Teams Can I Bet On In Oregon?

 Offshore sportsbooks do not impose restrictions on sports teams or state teams.
 Oregon has not officially nailed down all the details but we expect residents may be restricted from betting on college teams.
+While it is not illegal to bet on NCAA games in OR, the Scoreboard app does not yet allow it.

 Are There Any Local Sportsbooks In Oregon?